AlibabaCloudDocs/elasticsearch/intl.en-US/API Reference/Elasticsearch instances/Manage clusters/EstimatedRestartTime.md

 # EstimatedRestartTime

-Call EstimatedRestartTime to obtain the estimated duration of the instance restart.
+Call the EstimatedRestartTime to obtain the estimated time for restarting the instance.

 ## Debugging